bilgearikk/website/website/versioned_docs/version-fils_en/project/2025/iulian.dorobantu/index.md

 In this week I started to assemble my project, step by step.
 I also decided to implement a new functionality into my project, a seatbelt warning system.
 I have managed to reach a completion rate of about 85%, with the only tasks left to do being connecting and programming the cooling system and playing around with the interface of the digital dashboard.

 ### Week 19 - 25 May
+The project has been completed succesfully and is ready for the PMFair, for the project's design I ended up making a cardboard case, which can be seen in the photos below.

 ## Hardware